RetroFusionist/SynthCircuitX/README.md

 The code uses internal pull-up resistors with the INPUT_PULLUP mode, eliminating the need for external resistors.
 The note frequencies are defined in a separate pitches.h file, which allows for easy mapping and sound control.
 Comes with added unique features of song displays.

+Online Simulation might not run always due to build time exceeded in free accounts.
+Best used on Arduino IDE with neccesary hardware .